belgattitude/pjb-starter-springboot/README.md

 [![Build Status](https://travis-ci.org/belgattitude/pjb-starter-springboot.svg?branch=master)](https://travis-ci.org/belgattitude/pjb-starter-springboot)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Skeleton to set up a customized [PHPJavaBridge server](https://github.com/belgattitude/php-java-bridge) based on [Spring boot](https://projects.spring.io/spring-boot/) in minutes.
+Easy starter to package a [PHPJavaBridge](https://github.com/belgattitude/php-java-bridge) server with custom dependencies in minutes.

 > While both the recent [PHPJavaBridge server](https://github.com/belgattitude/php-java-bridge) fork and
 > this starter can be easily customized (in pretty much the same way), the latter features a
 > standalone `.jar` build (embedded Tomcat 8.5+) in addition to the standard `.war` file and
-> offer support for spring boot.
+> offer support for [Spring boot](https://projects.spring.io/spring-boot/) for additional customizations.
 > Those features comes with a cost in term of dependencies size (overhead of 11Mb comparing to barebone phpjavabridge) although no
 > speed differences have been measured between both bundles.

-*Note: A PHPJavaBridge server is required for interactions between PHP and Java through the [soluble-japha](https://github.com/belgattitude/soluble-japha) client.*

 ## Requirements

 - Java JDK 8, see [docs/install_java.md](./docs/install_java.md)